azcn2503/flashme/README.md

 These instructions will get the project up and running on your machine for development and testing purposes.

+If you just want to use the app, it is available as a demo at: [https://casey-flash-card-app.herokuapp.com](https://casey-flash-card-app.herokuapp.com)

 ### Prerequisites

 * [Node.js](https://nodejs.org/en/download/)